probr/probr-pack-kubernetes/README.md

 ### Get the executable

 - **Option 1** - Download the latest Probr package by clicking the corresponding asset on our [release page](https://github.com/citihub/probr/releases).
-- **Option 2** - You may build the edge version of Probr by using `go build cmd/probr-cli/*.go` from the source code.
+- **Option 2** - You may build the edge version of Probr by using `go build -o probr.exe cmd/probr-cli/*.go` from the source code.
 This may also be necessary if an executable compatible with your system is not available in on the release page.

 *Note: The usage docs refer to the executable as `probr` but you should use the `probr.exe` package if you are working in Windows.*